-1.16.
+1.17.
 Operating structure

-Managers of the Bank's operation based on organizational hierarchy
+Managers of the Bank's operation based on organizational hierarchy to the Bank's management.

 The Chairman & CEO controls and supervises the Bank's daily operation in order to ensure that it takes place within the framework of the law and the Bank's Articles of Association and in accordance with the decisions of the General Meeting and the Board of Directors.